If you have gained a genuine self-knowledge, you suspect that others have not.

 Shame is the golden inspirer.
 ‘Art is born of humiliation,’ as Auden said and Van Gogh proved.
 Shame is the charcoal, which the pressure of imagination condenses to the hard diamond of thought.

 How could the human race have grown so perceptive, if it had not been plagued by its penchant for making moral judgements?
-But how could it have plumbed its depths, if it had not been unloosed from their shallowness?
-You can dive far enough to locate the heart’s murky treasure only if you’re weighed down by shame, but you can’t rise to the air with what you’ve found if you have not shrugged off its load.
-You can afford to learn who you are, if you have been bequeathed a rich allowance of guilt but don’t feel bound to keep up a dear-bought faith in your own probity.
+But how could it have plumbed its depths, if it had not freed itself from their shallowness?
+You can dive far enough to locate the heart’s murky treasure only if shame weighs you down.
+But you can’t rise to the air with what you’ve found if you’ve not shrugged off its load.
+You can afford to learn who you are, if you possess a rich allowance of guilt but don’t feel bound to keep up a dear-bought faith in your own probity.

 Beware of those who know themselves.
-Once they have seen that the moral law would send them to the devil, what recourse do they have but to repudiate it?
+Once they have seen that the moral law would damn them, what recourse do they have but to repudiate it?

 Guilt is morally infertile but creatively fruitful, quickening our invention of sins and our hypocrisy in excusing them.